JamesOngICL/Smart-Breathing-Mask/README.md

 ## Final Idea

-Smart mask that can also be used as a wearable.
-It is good for doctors, they are our target customers, as well as people who live in very polluted areas, where air quality can vary a lot.
+The final idea was to develop a smart mask that can also be used as a wearable.
+It is ideal for doctors who are our target customers, as well as people who live in very polluted areas, where air quality is extremely variable.

-It keeps track of their calories by measuring steps, (heart rate?), while also monitoring the surrounding air quality.
+The product keeps track of their calories by measuring steps, heart rate through a PPG sensor, and also monitors the surrounding air quality using VOC and CO2 sensors.
+For the development of the product, we spoke to various doctors and engineers as well as conducting much of our own market research to prototype a product that could truly be used in the widespread commercial sector.
+Please refer to our marketing website to see the latest information about the mask and our marketing research.

 Marketing website: https://pmz7696.wixsite.com/opencare

+## Github Organization

+A total of 4 development branches were used to build the frontend of the website as well as program the hardware.
+The final folders OPENCAREMQTT and hardware_final contain the complete and finished code that our group used to demonstrate the project.

+## Running the hardware

+Please wire the 4 sensors according to documentation (with GPIO 23 and 24) used as the SCL and SDA pins for the CO2 sensor.
+Following this run python3 main.py in the hardware_final branch.

+# Running the Server
+<b>To run server locally:</b><br>
+  python3 manage.py runserver<br><br>
+<b>To run server on specified port:</b><br>
+  python3 manage.py runserver 8000 <- port number<br><br>
+<b>To run server on local internet for raspberry communications:</b><br>
+  python3 manage.py runserver 0.0.0.0:8000 <- port number can be changed<br>
+  #Then check your assigned ip to acess it using ipconfig, etc...<br><br>

+## Contributors

+Our group had a primarily flat structure with each member focusing on specific section for development and deployment.
+This provides a very brief description of the roles and contributions for each of the members in this group.

+Matthew Setiawan (Frontend), Omar Zeidan (Communications MQTT), James Ong (Hardware), Milan Paczai (Hardware)

+# Project Management

+## Meeting Times

+* Mondays: 11:30 AM
+* Wednesdays: 10AM - 12PM
+* Friday: (time to confirm!)

+## Timeline

+* 23 Jan - Week 1: raspberry setup, idea finalised
+* 30 Jan - Week 2: website setup, MVP in progress
+* 6 Feb - Week 3: MVP Ready: Week 3 end 1 Feb (ie two weeks before deadline - confirm!), video produce
+* 13 Feb - Week 4: Deadline: 15 Feb

+## Deliverables

+* GitHub code that integrates sensor with platform and uploads data to servers
+* Website that markets the product
+* Video demonstrating the functioning of the product - script is available here: https://imperiallondon-my.sharepoint.com/:w:/g/personal/mzp20_ic_ac_uk/EfugM0uc02JAo0X8RFixDqABNL0SZZwlMIuWukn8jrV1zg?e=lh35id

 ## Ideas

 * Smart Mailbox